emile-ross/pongc/README.md

 - Low-level optimizations (thanks to being written in C)
 - Hackable shaders and game settings

+# Install from package

+You can find pre-compiled binaries for both Windows and Linux in [releases page](https://github.com/zerfithel/pongc/releases).

 # Install from source

 Dependencies: